- Filming in CA State Courthouses

 The Los Angeles Superior Court (LASC) allows exterior filming around working courthouses during non-business hours only as long as the court seal, court staff, jurors, litigants and judicial officers are not photographed.
 Interior filming is not allowed at any working LASC facility.
 Check with the contacts listed below for more information on locations, access and fees.
 Information on filming in closed courthouse facilities follows as well.

 NOTE: The California Film Commission does not issue film permits for the California Superior Court system.
-The state’s Judicial Branch is responsible for management of courthouses and other judicial facilities in California, and administers a program for the efficient licensing of civic and other uses of courthouses, including film, TV, commercial and digital production.
+The state’s Judicial Branch is responsible for the management of courthouses in California, and administers a program for the efficient licensing of civic and other uses of courthouses, including film, TV, commercial and digital production.

 LOS ANGELES SUPERIOR COURTS – L.A.
 COUNTY